"My aim is to combine outstanding legal advice with support, understanding and compassion."

 4. Did the Deceased deposit any cash at home in any unusual place?
-Many of my clients make the experience, that they find a lot of cash in the home of the deceased, f. e. in old small cupboards etc..
-So, don't let other people empty the house of the deceased before you carefully have looked through it.
-Older people like to keep even high amounts of cash at home.
+Many of my clients make the experience, that they find a lot of cash in the home of the Deceased, f. e. in old small cupboards etc..
+So, don't let other people empty the house of the Deceased before you carefully have looked through it.
+Elder people like to keep even high amounts of cash at home.

 5. Did the Deceased have any property in England or Wales and/or Germany?

 6. Did the Deceased have any bank account in UK, Germany, Isle of Man or somewhere else?

 7. Did the Deceased apply for an update of the Land Registry after any earlier death of a joint owner of his family home?
 Many old couples, who have houses in joint ownership, don't want any change of the Land Registry after their spouse has passed away.
 They just don't want the name of the beloved but deceased spouse been deleted from the Land Registry.
 In case that you inherit after the last Deceased, you would have to clear the first inheritance as well, for example the inheritance of your grandpa from his spouse, who died ahead of him.
 These cases can even be a little bit more complicated, because there might have been other beneficiaries of your grandma as well, who did not apply to get their part of this first inheritance, but want to have their part of the former and rest Estate now.

 8. Did the Deceased pass away without any Last Will and Testament?
 Who else are his next of skins and where do they live?

 9. Did the Deceased suffer of dementia or similar diseases?

 10. Who has to pay for the funeral of the deceased?